A Third Rail No More: Incoming House Democrats Embrace Gun Control

 But in 2018, perhaps because of the the political activity around the Parkland, Fla., school shootings, many candidates campaigned openly on promises to strengthen gun laws.

-"This issue used to be considered the third rail of American politics, but no longer," said John Feinblatt, president of Everytown for Gun Safety, a gun safety group founded by former New York City mayor Michael Bloomberg.
+"This issue used to be considered the third rail of American politics, but no longer," said John Feinblatt, president of Everytown for Gun Safety.

-Undoubtedly, there are still some Democrats who don't emphasize their stance on gun control, but the overall Democratic recalibration on gun policy wasn't limited to the stereotypical cities on the coasts.
+Undoubtedly, some Democrats still don't emphasize their stance on gun control, but the overall Democratic recalibration on gun policy wasn't limited to the stereotypical cities on the coasts.

-Gun rights groups point to victories in Georgia's 6th Congressional District, a seat once held by the conservative icon Newt Gingrich.
-There, the Democratic candidate, gun control advocate Lucy McBath won against an NRA-endorsed Republican incumbent, Karen Handel.
+Gun control groups point to victories in Georgia's 6th Congressional District, a seat once held by the conservative icon Newt Gingrich.
+There, the Democratic candidate, gun control advocate Lucy McBath, won against an NRA-endorsed Republican incumbent, Karen Handel.
 In Texas's 7th Congressional District, Democrat Lizzie Fletcher defeated incumbent John Culberson, another Republican with an A rating from the NRA.
 In suburban Denver, in Colorado's 6th Congressional District, Democrat Jason Crow unseated incumbent Republican Mike Coffman, who also had the backing of the NRA.

 "The contrast between me and my opponent was very stark," said Crow.
 "He had a lifetime A rating by the NRA."